State of Mind (Holly Valance album)

 State of Mind is the second and final studio album released by Australian singer Holly Valance, released in Japan on 6 November 2003 by London Records.
-It is a mixture of dance and '80s electro-pop, some written by Valance herself.
-The album debuted on the Australian ARIA Albums Chart and the UK Albums Chart at the lower ends of the chart, making it her lowest-selling album (out of two) to date.
+It is a mixture of dance and 1980s electro-pop, some written by Valance herself.
+The album debuted on the Australian ARIA Albums Chart and the UK Albums Chart at the lower ends of the chart, making it her lowest-selling album.
 The album's only single, the title track "State of Mind", was a top 20 hit in Australia, Finland and the United Kingdom.